fflowio/mobile_game/README.md

   }

 ```
-Ooops, the errors are just getting worse!
+Oops, the errors are just getting worse!
 You fixed the cardsToChoose() error, but now there are
 three selectCard errors instead.

 Take a quick look in the image_helpers.dart file at the randomPictureLink method.
 A helpful